 Students are responsible for making up class work missed due to any absence.
 As a general rule, a student will receive one day per each day of excused absence to make up missed work.
 Additional days may be granted upon administrative approval.
 Students may not receive credit for work missed due to the following reasons: 1.
 Truancy 2.
 Skipping class 3.
-Any unexcused absence
+Misuse of hall passes.
+4. Any unexcused absence